9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Legumes, leafy greens, and whole grains are all packed with iron and B vitamins, especially B9, B6, B3, and B2.

-Whole grains and beans are a low-calorie way to get your protein plus healthy fiber, while combining with spinach boosts iron levels[14] and adds bulk to your meal, meaning you may eat fewer calories overall.
+Whole grains and beans are a low-calorie way to get your protein plus healthy fiber while combining them with spinach boosts iron levels[14] and adds bulk to your meal, meaning you may eat fewer calories overall.

 There’s strong evidence that a diet rich in whole grains is associated with a lower weight[15].
 There’s even evidence that certain nutrients in beans slow down carbohydrate digestion[16] and absorption, which may partly explain their association with weight loss.